Chiefs pick Quinn to be No. 2 quarterback

 Crennel didn’t say how much any of the quarterbacks would play in Green Bay.

 “Let’s see how we do,” Crennel said.
 “If the good guys do (well) enough to come out, then the second guys will go in.
 If they do (well) enough, they might come out.
 Otherwise, we’re just going to play.”

 The Chiefs kept their fourth quarterback, rookie Alex Tanney, through their first round of cuts.
 That’s surprising in that Tanney, a Division III player who wasn’t drafted, received almost no work in team drills during training camp and hasn’t played in any of the first three preseason games.

 That suggests that Tanney, who could be on the practice squad when the regular season begins, could play against the Packers.

 “We kind of like the guy a little bit,” Crennel said.
 “If we didn’t like him or we didn’t think he had ability, we’d let him go.
 He’s an unproven guy, but we like some things about him.
 He’s still trying to learn the system, and there might be an opportunity for him this game.”

-- Observation Deck: Kansas City Chiefs - ESPN (blog)
+- Rapid Reaction: Kansas City Chiefs - ESPN (blog)

 - Kansas City Chiefs vs. Pittsburgh Steelers: Live Pittsburgh Score and Analysis - Bleacher Report